Society for Growing Australian Plants (SGAP)

 The Society operates as autonomous Regions based in each of the 6 Australian States and the Australian Capital Territory.
 SGAP Queensland Region has about 1200 members, some of whom have also joined one of the Local Branches throughout Queensland and hold regular meetings in their own areas.

-Meetings - usually held on the first Thursday of the month, except January, at the Mackay Gem & Craft Society Hall, Leisure Court, Mackay.
+Meetings are usually held on the first Thursday of the month, except January, are held at the Mackay Regional Botanic Gardens' Meeting Room.
 (AGM February)

 Branch Publications relevant to the Mackay area - available at meetings or by mail.